 Eating an inflammation-reducing diet, like the keto diet is a great way to balance your immune system, but that’s not enough for many of us.
 Whether our immune system is fighting off a predisposed genetic disease, or simply the repetitive daily stress we all experience, or maybe it’s the cocktail of toxins in each breath we take, boosting your immune system is one of the best ways to protect your health.

 The new Gut Connection Immune Balance supplements from Country Life Vitamins are a great addition to your daily routine to facilitate gut health and immunity.
 In fact, the entire Gut Connection line deserves your consideration if you aren’t feeling your absolute best every single day.
-Each of these supplements are unique and they all include a clinically studied prebiotic whole food fermantate to nourish your own unique gut bacteria to improve the health of your gut microbiome and boost your existing probiotics.
+Each of these supplements is unique and they all include a clinically studied prebiotic whole food fermentate to nourish your own unique gut bacteria to improve the health of your gut microbiome and boost your existing probiotics.